HECM Reverse Mortgage

 In reverse mortgages, a lender sets restrictions on the amount of money the borrower has access to during the initial 12 months after the loan has been granted.
 Once the 12-month mark has been reached, the borrower is allowed to access the rest of the loan amount he or she is entitled to.

 In order to make sure that the borrower is fully capable of managing the expenses like property taxes and insurance during the course of the loan period, the lenders will first conduct a thorough financial assessment of the borrower before approving the loan.
 The Federal government has set certain standards which a borrower must fulfill in order to be eligible for receiving a reverse mortgage.

 Technically, the loan amount is paid back to the lender once the borrower passes away or no longer resides in the home for a period of at least 12 months or more.
 The loan balance will be equal to the amount of monies borrower, plus interest and FHA insurance over the time that the loan has been outstanding.
 In rare cases, the value of the property may go down due to a variety of factors in which case the loan balance will exceed the value of the home.
 In this case, the difference the FHA insurance will make up any shortfall.
 Neither the borrowers nor any heirs are ever liable for the difference.

 What are the Eligibility Criteria for a Reverse Mortgage?

-The Age of the Youngest Member on the Title
+The Age of the Youngest Borrower on the Loan

-A reverse mortgage is granted only when the age of the youngest member on the title of the property is 62 years.
-This age limit is fixed and there are no exceptions even in case of disabilities.
+A HECM reverse mortgage is granted only when the age of the youngest borrower on the loan is 62 years old.

 The Value of the Property to be Kept as Collateral